ybrid/player-sdk-swift/readme_metadata.md

 ## `service` metadata
 Data about source and delivery of audio items.
 A service is responsible for providing the seqeunce of items.
 - `identifier`
-is mandatory.
-If we do know very little about the service we identify it with `'default'`, for example when playing a local audio file.
+An id representing this service is mandatory.
 - `displayName`
 User information about the source, for example the broadcaster or name of a playlist.
-Empty for default service.
+It may be an empty string.
-- `iconUrl`
+- `iconUri`
 Url to an icon that can represent this service in a gui.
 For example, the logo of the radio station.
 - `genre`
 Type of content beeing provided by this service - not equal to `item.genre`.